-8.1 Public consultation
+8.1 Public Consultation

-The Initial Assessment Report is intended to seek early input on a range of specific issues known to be of interest to various stakeholders, to seek input on the likely regulatory impact at an early stage and to seek input from stakeholders on any matter of interest to them in relation to the application.
+The purpose of the Initial Assessment Report is to seek early input on a range of specific issues known to be of interest to various stakeholders, to seek input on the likely regulatory impact at an early stage and to seek input from stakeholders on any matter of interest to them in relation to the application.

-All stakeholders that make a submission in relation to the Application will be included on a mailing list to receive further FSANZ documents in relation to the Application.
+All stakeholders that make a submission in relation to the application will be included on a mailing list to receive further FSANZ documents in relation to the application.
 If readers of this Initial Assessment Report are aware of others who might have an interest in this application, they should bring this to their attention.
-Other interested parties as they come to the attention of FANZ will also be added to the mailing list for public consultation.
+Other interested parties as they come to the attention of FSANZ will also be added to the mailing list for public consultation.

 At this stage FSANZ is seeking public comment to assist it in assessing this application.

 Comments that would be useful could cover:

-- Scientific aspects of this application, in particular, information relevant to the safety assessment of food from sugar beet line H7-1; - Parties that might be affected by having this application approved or rejected; - Arguments in support or opposition to permitting food from sugar beet line H7-1; and - Potential costs and benefits to consumers, industry and government.
+- scientific aspects of this application, in particular, information relevant to the safety assessment of food from corn line LY038; - parties that might be affected by having this application approved or rejected; - arguments in support or opposition to permitting food from corn line LY038; and - potential costs and benefits to consumers, industry and government.